This lets you launch the Fibery MCP server and chatbot toolkit in an isolated, temporary Room for testing.

 current_dateGet today’s date in ISO 8601 format (YYYY-mm-dd.HH:MM:SS.000Z)

-describe_databaseGet list of all fields in the selected Fibery database and related ones.
+describe_databaseGet list of all fields in the selected Fibery database and related databases.

-list_databasesGet list of all databases in your Fibery workspace.
+list_databasesGet list of all databases in user’s Fibery workspace (schema)

 create_entities_batch

-Create multiple Fibery entities at once with specified fields.
+Create multiple entities in a chosen Fibery database with specified fields.

 {